The history of

 Access to e-mail POP3, IMAP4 etSMTP

-Synchronization of Gmail, Google Calendar and Contacts with their dedicated Google Maps with Latitude and Street View to use the mapping service of Google, addresses research and applications to use the phone as a GPS
+Google Maps with Latitude and Street View to use the mapping service of Google,

 Synchronization of contacts, calendar and mail